 As Time magazine noted, “Colds are dangerous in Russia.
 Leonid Brezhnev had a ‘cold’ and it turned out he was gravely ill, addicted to sedatives and barely functional; Konstantin Chernenko also had a ‘cold’ and vanished behind Kremlin walls; Yuri Andropov had a ‘cold’ and was dead in weeks.”

 In New Zealand, when politicians and public figures disappear from their posts, we’re sometimes not much wiser than the inhabitants of the USSR were about the real reasons for their leaders’ absence.

 The public has never been given a satisfactory explanation, for instance, why Northland MP Mike Sabin resigned in early 2015, apart from being told that he was under investigation by police over an assault complaint.
-When Andrew Little raised the matter in Parliament, the Speaker would acknowledge only that “there was a court case”, reminding him that heavy suppression orders were in place.
-And they still are.

 So in March 2015, Northlanders voted in a by-election mostly unaware — except for the rumours — about why they were going back to the polls so quickly after the general election.

 Australian broadcaster Derryn Hinch, an expat New Zealander, wrote on his blog about the by-election: “If you think politics in Australia gets crazy around election time, just have a look at what is happening across the ditch...
 The [Northland by-election] is shrouded in so much mystery and rumour and censorship that the people don’t even know the reason why the sitting member resigned to force the by-election.”